sepbx/hass-music-assistant/README.md

 - Music Assistant integration in Home Assistant - the core part that runs the Music Assistant engine and keeps track of your Music sources.
 - Import Home Assistant media players into the Music Assistant engine to use as target for playback.
 - Optionally export Music Assistant media players back to Home Assistant (for rich metadata etc.)
-- Music Assistant 'Media Source' integration, allows browsing of your favorite media from Home Assistant's 'Media' panel.
+- Music Assistant 'Media Source' integration, allows browsing of your favourite media from Home Assistant's 'Media' panel.
 - Music Assistant panel: A rich user interface with more advanced features than the standard Media panel.

 ---